 Fellowship Chaplaincy began in the late 1970s through the collaborative vision of Chaplain Phil Philips, Stu Silvester of Bramalea Baptist Church, and General Secretary, Roy Lawson, as they sought to provide the “ministry of presence” and demonstrate the love of Christ in the community.

 In 1979, Bible studies were being held in five different locations at the Toronto Pearson Airport.
 The following year, regular Sunday Chapel services were started in Terminal 2.
 By 1981, a similar ministry began at the Vancouver Airport, followed by Halifax International Airport (1985), and later Montreal Airport (1993).

-In 2001, James Turner became Director of Fellowship Chaplaincy, a post he held until 2006.
+After many fruitful years of growth, Fellowship Chaplaincy director Phil Philips retired and, in 2001, James Turner became Director of Fellowship Chaplaincy, a post he held until 2006.
 Under his leadership, the ministry began to take further shape, adding structure, specific training for chaplains, and caring for policy needs.
 There was a clear focus to expand the ministry into Western Canada and to add chaplains in diverse ministries in addition to the airport ministries.

 Today, our chaplains not only reach those who are institutionalized in hospitals, long-term care, or correctional facilities, but they also minister in government and community-based services such as police and fire departments, educational facilities, the military, outreach centres, and much more.